corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 There are two ways to do this.

-All our dotnet JSON types - both our extensions, and any generated code, implement the `IJsonValue` interface.
+All our .NET JSON types - both our extensions, and any generated code, implement the `IJsonValue` interface.
 We'll look at that in more detail later.
 But one feature of `IJsonValue` is that it has a `WriteTo()` method that takes a `Utf8JsonWriter`.

 You'd use it something like this (but don't add this code):